longaccess/terms/Privacy Policy.md

-of your archives such as your name and email address, cannot be deleted in any case; as metadata, they are an integral part of your archives from the minute of upload thereof and will be retained for the life time of each corresponding Capsule.
+of your archives such as your name and email address, cannot be deleted in any case; as metadata, they are an integral part of your archives from the minute of upload thereof and will be retained for the life time of each corresponding Archive.

 Long Access Community